khueue/crisp/README.md

  * GNU Prolog (due to its lack of a proper module system)

+## Quick Start

+For a full demonstration of Crisp running all the tests in the examples folder:

+ 1. Clone the repository.
+ 2. Start SWI-Prolog in the project root.
+ 3. ?- ['lib/crisp', 'examples/*'].
+ 4. ?- crisp.

 ## Usage

 First make sure the directives in lib/crisp_includes.pl are included in each file that needs testing (adequately solved by a call to include/1).
-These directives let us define test/2 predicates in several places and files:
+These included directives let us define test/2 predicates in several places and files:

     :- multifile test/2.
     :- discontiguous test/2.